The Zeiss Stemi 305 stereo microscope: taking close-up pictures with DSLR and DSLM cameras

 At long last, it is now possible to attach the digital camera of your choice to the Zeiss Stemi 305 using the microscope’s phototube.
 This way, you can benefit from the cutting-edge technology in DSLR and DSLM cameras, which deliver excellent image quality and are incredibly versatile, and save money at the same time.

 The Zeiss Stemi 305 is a small, lightweight stereo microscope with a Greenough optical system.
 Depending on the model version, it is suitable for education, laboratory or industrial use.
 It supports transmitted and incident light techniques (brightfield, onesided darkfield, polarisation contrast), and the zoom body (5:1) features integrated LED illumination.
 At the push of a button, the user can switch between vertical illumination, oblique spot or mixed light.
 Gooseneck LED illuminators and a segmentable ring light provide maximum flexibility in viewing samples.
-The range of magnification is between 4x and 200x, and a special stand allows a working distance of up to 185 mm.
-Users can choose from five different stands to fit their specific application.
+The microscope has a magnification range between 8x and 50x.

 The Stemi 305 comes in three different versions: